azurenoops/terraform-azurerm-overlays-subscription/README.md

 }
 ```

-## Creating a new Alias and Subscription for an Enrollment Account with a new Microsoft Partner Account
+## Creating a new Alias and Subscription with a new Microsoft Partner Account

 ```terraform
 module "overlays-subscription" {